nagzz/TMBCalc/README.md

 This step can take a while since index should be downloaded.
 In the Project path will be created two folder: index and program.

+### Pipeline using

+The pipeline needs several parameters:
+- -t the tumor sample name withouth the extension and the number in case of paired end
+- -n the normal sample name withouth the extension and the number in case of paired end
+- -tp sample type, you can choose between fastq or bam
+- -tp
+- -i the input files folder
+- -id
+- -if
+- -p
+- -j
+- -th

+bash Pipeline.bash -t -n -tp -i -id -if -p -j -th